 “Itemized lobbyist spending reports long have been a problematic data set.
 The lack of clear standards in how certain expenses are reported – personnel and communications costs in particular – make it difficult to compare spending by different organizations.”

 We use the lobbyist disclosures from the Virginia Conflict of Interest and Ethics Advisory Council (VCIEAC) from the most recent full lobbying cycle (2017-2018) to calculate lobbying and other influence costs.
 These figures almost certainly underestimate the full cost to ratepayers for their utility’s influence operations.
-For example, APCO employed four full-time lobbyists and five part-time lobbyists during this same disclosure period, and only reported $91,053 in total.
+For example, APCO employed four full-time lobbyists and five part-time lobbyists during this same disclosure period and only reported $91,053 in total lobbying expenditures.
 That amounts to just $10,000 per lobbyist, an almost impossibly small sum.
 Dominion lobbyists only disclosed $1,089,926 in lobbying and influence expenses last cycle.
 That money supposedly employs at least nine full-time and thirteen part-time lobbyists working for the utility — less than $50,000 per lobbyist.
-Compare that to the public federal filings of a single Dominion lobbyist — Bob Blue –who made close to $2 million in 2017.
+Compare that to the public federal filings of a single Dominion lobbyist who made close to $2 million in 2017.

-Please see the section following Methodology on why we include these costs in the “Dominion Tax” when these costs are not traditionally recovered in rate cases.
+Please see the section following Methodology on why we include these lobbying and influence costs in the “Dominion Tax” when these costs are not traditionally recovered in rate cases.

 Net Cost of the Atlantic Coast Pipeline